nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 ## Search examples ##

-We have developed a number of example searches that demonstrate the possible different ways a consumer may request data in GP Connect.
-These have been created in conjunction with our clinical team to demonstrate different ways of requesting similar data that we anticipate consumers are likely to require.
+We have developed a number of example searches that demonstrate the different ways a consumer may request data in GP Connect.
+These have been created in conjunction with our clinical team to demonstrate the possible ways of requesting similar data that we anticipate consumers are likely to require.

-The different approaches to requests that will return similar information have been chosen here to demonstrate the filter constraints that we have imposed to mitigate the risk described here in the search criteria page **LINK TORISK DETAIL**
+The different approaches to requests that will return similar information have been chosen here to demonstrate the filter constraints that we have imposed to mitigate the risk described here in the [Search criteria](accessrecord_structured_development_search.html) page.

-### 1. Request allergies and medications from the last year
+### 1. Request allergies and medications from the last year.

 ```json
 {